AlejandroV-A/ros2_quadrotor_simulator/docs/requirements/interface.md

 ### REQ-IR-603: External Tool Integration

 **Description:** The simulator must provide interfaces for common research tools:
-- MATLAB/Simulink integration
 - Python scientific stack (NumPy, SciPy, Pandas)
 - Popular optimization frameworks
 - Common plotting libraries (Matplotlib, Plotly)

+Additionally, the system should be designed with potential MATLAB/Simulink integration in mind, but this is not a tested requirement due to licensing constraints.

 **Rationale:** Researchers often use external tools for analysis and visualization.
+While MATLAB/Simulink integration might be valuable, it cannot be a core requirement due to its proprietary nature and licensing requirements.

-**Verification Method:** Test - Verify integration with each supported tool.
+**Verification Method:** Test - Verify integration with each supported open-source tool.
+MATLAB/Simulink integration is considered optional and not part of the verification requirements.

-**Priority:** Should-have
+**Priority:** Should-have (Open-source tool integration), Could-have (MATLAB/Simulink integration)

 **Status:** Proposed